Ansible find Module with Practical Examples

 Let’s consider a scenario where you manage a server that generates daily backup files stored in the /backup directory.
 Over time, these backup files can accumulate and consume significant disk space.
 You need to implement a solution to automatically clean up backup files older than 30 days to free up disk space.

-Here’s how you can achieve this using the Ansible find module:
+Here’s how you can achieve this:

 - name: Cleanup old backup files